 A clear preference for PureSound for overall sound quality

 In the study, 85% of the group with hearing loss preferred PureSound overall after the guided walk.
 This shows that the PureSound program has superior sound quality for the target group of new and experienced users with mild-to-moderate hearing loss.

 Overall preference for PureSound vs. standard delay.

-But the researchers also found it interesting that the group with normal hearing had 100% preference for PureSound, indicateing that lower delay is perceived as a "more natural" sound.
+But the researchers also found it interesting that the group with normal hearing had 100% preference for PureSound, since this indicates that lower delay is perceived as more natural sound.

 Throughout the walk, the participants were guided through inside and outside scenarios, including traffic noise, quiet sounds, speech, own voice, noisy surroundings and specific brief and broadband sounds.